 In recent years, we have seen a rise in populist parties and governments around the world.
 Sociologists and political scientists have explained the rise of populism in terms of widespread feelings of loss of status and resentment at the disrespect displayed by the political and cultural elite.
-In this course, we will discuss how and to what extent populism can be seen as part of a struggle for recognition and as a kind of identity politics.
+In this course, we will discuss how and to what extent populism can be seen as part of a struggle for recognition.
 The course will study different kinds of demand for recognition and discuss their relationship to and effect on democratic norms and practice.
 Thus, the course offers the tools for a conceptual and normative analysis of the moral and democratic aspects of current struggles for respect, esteem, and status.
 Our aim is to attain a better understanding of both populist democracy and liberal democracy.
 Hence, will also discuss the populist claim for recognition in relation to democratic principles, institutions, and practices such as rights, majority rule, compromise, deliberation, and constitutionalism.

 The course is based on a combination of empirical, theoretical, and normative studies of populism, democracy, and recognition.
 The approach of the instructor is solidly based in political theory and philosophy.